 Access to the Collection

-In the Library Catalogue all items in the collection have the prefix FTS PNG COLL. before the call number.
+In the library catalogue, these items have the prefix FTS PNG COLL. before the shelf number.

 Other useful resources